Learning how to cook millet will add a useful ingredient to your gluten free diet. But what is millet?

 This small, round, yellow seed is easily digested and one of the least allergenic "grains" available.
 It is often referred to as a grain because its texture, when cooked, resembles other grains.
 I will use these terms interchangably on this page.

 For one third of the world's population it has been a staple food for thousand of years.
 However, many others have never heard of it, let alone cooked it.
 Those of us on the gluten free diet are perhaps more adventurous and prepared to experiment with naturally gluten free grains and seeds such as millet.

 The seeds can be ground into a mild flavoured gluten free flour that doesn't overpower other ingredients in recipes such as millet bread.

-In its seed form it can be added to soups, stews or casseroles as a replacement for pearl barley (which is not gluten free).
+In its seed form you can add it to soups, stews or casseroles as a replacement for pearl barley (which is not gluten free).
 It serves to thicken the food and also add nutrition.

-It can be served as an accompaniment, in the same manner as couscous or bulgar wheat, which are not gluten free.
-In fact any savoury meal where you would use rice you can substitute millet, for example in pilaff, paella, and risotto.
+You can serve it as an accompaniment, as you can couscous or bulgar wheat, which are not gluten free.
+In fact, any savoury meal where you would use rice you can substitute millet, for example in pilaff, paella, and risotto.

 Millet flakes are also available, making it easy to prepare porridge for a gluten free breakfast option.

-Keep in mind that the seeds will fluff up to about 4 times the original amount once they are cooked.
+Keep in mind that the seeds will fluff up to about 4 times the original amount once cooked.

-Alternatively, you can toast the seeds in a pan without any fat for a few minutes first, to enhance the mild, nutty flavour.
+Alternatively, you can toast the seeds in a pan with no fat for a few minutes first, to enhance the mild, nutty flavour.